IFRoS-ELTE/ball_picking_project/README.md

 ### Project architecture

-The project architecture, including the containerization approach, is described in detail on [this page](https://github.com/IFRoS-ELTE/ball_picking_project/blob/main/docs/docker.md).
+The general project architecture, including the containerization approach, is described in detail on [this page](https://github.com/IFRoS-ELTE/ball_picking_project/blob/main/docs/docker.md).

+This repository only includes submodules as well as a compose file and some necessary scripts to set everything up correctly.
+When cloning the repository, all the code is included as submodules, which will also have their own Docker environment.
+The compose file of this repository is used to manage all the containers that get created using the submodules, which, in consequence, starts and stops the entire pipeline.

 ### Arm actuation